supervisely/developer-portal/app-development/basics/labeling-tool-app.md

-# Creating a custom app for the ImageLabelingTool
+# Creating a custom app for the Image Labeling Tool

 ## Introduction